Ohio woman who lost 3 family members urges people stay home

 In Grove City in suburban Columbus, a woman whose brother, mother and father died this week of coronavirus pleaded for people to stay at home and follow social distancing guidelines, according to WSYX/WTTE-TV in Columbus.
 A GoFundMe page has been created to support the family.

-Nearly 2,200 cases are confirmed, with 55 deaths as of Tuesday and nearly 600 people hospitalized, officials reported.
+More than 2,500 cases are confirmed, with 65 deaths as of Wednesday and nearly 700 people hospitalized, officials reported.
 That doesn't reflect all cases in Ohio, because the state limits testing to those who are hospitalized and to health care workers.

+Acton ordered hospitals that don't do their own testing to send tests to labs used by the state to speed up results.

 For most people, COVID-19 displays mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can be more severe, causing pneumonia or death.